 These are the questions asked during Patch Management Training

-Can Desktop Central limit the storage space used for downloading patches?
+Can Endpoint Central limit the storage space used for downloading patches?
 You can configure Patch Cleanup Settings, which will automatically removed superseded/unused patches from the patch repository.

 Can I schedule a reboot for a specific time after patches are installed?
 For servers as well as desktops?We do not have an option to schedule the reboot, however, you can customize the deployment to a specific time interval and configure a reboot to meet your requirement.

 Is there a way to be alerted about when zero day patches become available to download so we can ensure to get those pushed instead of having to wait for the scheduled policy?You can create a separate "Deployment Policy" for such requirements and get them deployed automatically.